 What are you doing here?!?
 Get back to work!!

 There's a time to learn, and there's a time to do.
 There's a time to seek advice, and a time to put it into practice.
-If you have a novel started, you're no longer at the learning or seeking stage.
-You're at the writing stage.
-If you sat down at your PC or laptop today and googled 'writing advice' when you should have been writing, then you're not actually writing a story, you're messing around.
-Your story's dying and you're pretending that you're doing something productive.
+If you have a novel started, you're no longer at the learning or seeking stage, you're at the writing stage.
+If you sat down at your PC or laptop today and googled "writing advice" when you should have been writing, then you're not actually writing a story, you're messing around.
+Your story's dying and you're pretending you're doing something productive.

 When should you read articles such as this fine one right here?
 When you aren't actually writing a book.
 If you're learning and writing at the same time, the book you're working on is a practice run.
 That's OK, but remember that it's practice and not going to be published.
 It won't be published because it's a student piece.
 When you've stopped teaching yourself, you'll write seriously.
 That doesn't mean you won't continue to seek out good advice.
 We learn how to write our whole lives.
 Finally, however, the real learning comes from actually writing, for writing teaches you how you write.

-Hunting up writing advice in your writing time is displacement, with a thin lie of 'I'm learning my craft' smeared on top.
-If you meant to write something in this hour and now you're here reading this, get off-line and back to it.
+Hunting up writing advice in your writing time is displacement, with a thin lie of "I'm learning my craft" smeared on top.
+If you meant to write something in this hour and now you're here reading this, get off-line and get back to it.

 These eight guaranteed wreckers of writing are lurking in all our lives.
 They'll get on top of you from time to time despite your strongest commitment.
 We are but human.
 You aren't a bad writer because you sometimes struggle and fail to resist temptation.
 You will be a bad writer, in fact, you won't be a writer at all, if you keep giving into it.